warrenguy/sinatra-rate-limiter/README.md

 ##### `send_headers` (Boolean)

-Whether or not to send `X-RateLimit-` headers to the client with each request.
+Whether or not to send `Rate-Limit-*` headers to the client with each request.
 A `Retry-After` header is currently always sent when a rate limit is reached regardless of this setting.

+Three headers are sent per defined limit:

+ * `Rate-Limit-Limit` the number of requests allowed per period
+ * `Rate-Limit-Remaining` the number of requests left in the current period
+ * `Rate-Limit-Reset` the number of seconds remaining until the limit resets

+If a bucket name is defined, it will be included in the header in the format `Rate-Limit-Bucketname-*`.
+If more than one limit is defined, a number will also be added to differentiate them, e.g `Rate-Limit-1-*`, `Rate-Limit-2-*`, `Rate-Limit-Bucketname-1-*`, etc.

+##### `header_prefix` (String)

+Prefix for HTTP headers sent to client.
+Default is `Rate-Limit` (per [RFC 6648](https://tools.ietf.org/html/rfc6648) deprecating the `X-` prefix) however some users may wish or need to send `X-Rate-Limit` or some other arbitrary header prefix instead.

 ##### `identifier` (Proc)